 - Quality of Oral and Written Essay Response

 - Amount of coursework completed in Speech Pathology or Communicative Disorders consistent with coursework completed by students with a BS in Speech Pathology and Audiology from Sacramento State

-Students are admitted into the program in two groups of approximately 15 students each.
-The first 15 begin clinic in the fall and can expect to graduate in a total of 4 semesters.
-The second 15 in the ranking begin coursework in the fall semester and begin clinic in the spring semester.
+Students are admitted into the program in two ranked groups of approximately 18 students each.
+The first group begins clinic in the fall and can expect to graduate in a total of 4 semesters.
+The second group begins coursework in the fall semester and clinic in the spring semester.
 This group can expect to graduate in a total of 5 semesters.

-Students with a bachelor's degree in a field other than Speech Pathology and Audiology or Communication Sciences and Disorders are not eligible to apply for the Master’s Degree program until they have completed our undergraduate curriculum or its equivalent and should not submit an application to the Master’s Degree Program until such coursework is completed.
-Available options for completing undergraduate equivalency in Speech Pathology and Audiology at Sacramento State will be posted on our website by November 1, 2012.
+Students with a bachelor's degree in a field other than Speech Pathology and Audiology or Communication Sciences and Disorders are not eligible to apply for our Master’s Degree program until they have completed our undergraduate curriculum (all undergraduate SPHP prefix courses and pre-requisites) or its equivalent and must not submit an application to the Master’s Degree Program if such coursework will not be completed prior to the fall semester for which they are applying.

 ** Please note: Applicants only need to submit ONE set of official transcripts from ALL colleges and universities attended to Graduate Studies at Sacramento State, even though the Graduate Studies website indicates that two sets should be submitted.
 This is because you are submitting the other official set to CSDCAS as part of your department level application.
 Applicants do not need to submit official transcripts to Sacramento State Graduate Studies for coursework completed at Sacramento State.
 Applicants do not need to resubmit to Sacramento State Graduate Studies any official transcripts that are already on file with Sacramento State unless there is additional work that has been completed.
 Applicants must, however, submit ALL transcripts from ALL colleges and universities attended to CSDCAS.